Nottingham: Other sports

+Nottingham has two roller derby leagues: Nottingham Roller Derby (formerly Nottingham Roller Girls, formed 2010, and home to the Super Smash Brollers from 2013 to 2020) and East Midlands Open Roller Derby (formed 2020, after the Super Smash Brollers team left the Nottingham Roller Derby banner to become a new, standalone league).
+The Nottingham Hellfire Harlots were a WTFDA-ranked league from 2010 to 2023.
+They announced their disbanding on 3 August 2023, citing the difficulties with continuing to run a grassroots sports team.

-In October 2015, Nottingham was named as the official Home of Sport by VisitEngland, for its sporting contributions and in recognition of its development of football, cricket, ice hockey, boxing, tennis, athletics, gymnastics, and water sports.
+In October 2015, Nottingham was named as the official Home of Sport by VisitEngland, for its sporting contributions and in recognition of its development of football, cricket, field hockey, ice hockey, boxing, tennis, athletics, gymnastics, and water sports.

 Transport

 Air

 Nottingham is served by East Midlands Airport (formerly known as Nottingham East Midlands Airport, until it reverted to its original name), near Castle Donington in north-west Leicestershire, just less than 15 mi south-west of the city centre.
+Another airport also serving Nottingham being Nottingham City Airport, located in Tollerton, Nottinghamshire, England.
+It is situated 3 NM southeast of Nottingham City Centre.

 Trams

-The reintroduction of trams in 2004 made Nottingham the newest of only nine English cities to have a light rail system.
-The trams run from the city centre to Hucknall in the north, with a spur to the Phoenix Park park and ride, close to junction 26 of the M1.
+The reintroduction of trams in 2004 made Nottingham one of only nine English cities to have a light rail system.
+As of May 2025, trams ran either from the city centre to Hucknall in the north to Totton Lane in the south, or between Phoenix Park park and ride and Clifton.

-Two new lines opened in 2015, extending the network to the southern suburbs of Wilford and Clifton and the western suburbs of Beeston and Chilwell.